 Google BigQuery - an enterprise-grade cloud-native data warehouse, which runs fast interactive and ad-hoc queries on datasets of petabyte-scale.

-Panoply - the world’s first smart data warehouse, which is cloud-based, scalable and performant, and also able to automatically transform data to analytics in minutes.
+Panoply - the world’s first cloud data platform, which is scalable, performant, and can be set up in minutes.

 There are also a number of options for running data lakes in the cloud, including: